 This is available to those who take Advanced credit/debit card payments.
 It exempts you from having to pay the $20 chargeback fee when a buyer rejects or reverses a card charge.
 It comes in two forms:

-- Effortless Chargeback Protection costs $0.60 per transaction and does not require you to provide proof of shipment/delivery unless the chargeback involves transactions where the item was not received by the buyer.
+- Effortless Chargeback Protection costs $0.60 per transaction and does not require you to provide proof of shipment/delivery unless the chargeback involves transactions where the buyer did not receive the item.

 PayPal Here